HeliosRider/credit-risk-classification/README.md

 ### The stages of the machine learning process

 - Importing of libraries and dependencies
-- Splittingi the Data into Training and Testing Sets
+- Splitting the Data into Training and Testing Sets
     1. Splitting data into labels and features assigning the loan status (healthy or high-risk) as labels and the remaining seven columns as features
     2. The data was then split into training and testing datasets
 - The analysis tool used is Logistic Regression (LR).
 LR, as a binary classifier, provides statistical method for predicting binary outcomes from the two loan classes, healthy (class 0) or high-risk (class 1)